Lumberscout/Documents/whitepaper.md

 **Empowering Crypto Lenders**

-By providing secured assets with the use of ERC20 tokens as collateral to major crypto lenders like SALT, ETHlend, et al. — as well as private lenders — Lumberscout’s system of verification will be a pivotal actor in the tokenised collateral chain.
+By providing secured assets with the use of LUMBER & TALLY as collateral to major crypto lenders like SALT, ETHlend, et al. — as well as private lenders — Lumberscout’s system of verification will be a pivotal actor in the tokenised collateral chain.
 Forest Products manufacturers that adopt Lumberscout’s verification program will gain access to heretofore impossible liquidity.
-For example, TALLY & LUMBER token holders can exchange them for commodity tokens on the platform, but are not required to do so.
+For example, LUMBER & TALLY holders can exchange them for commodity tokens on the platform, but are not required to do so.
 They can be held as collateral.
 Instead, the manufacturer can pledge his tokens to receive funds.
 In this way, commodity tokens can be used to secure loans and can be sold off if required.
 In addition to Lumberscout’s own credit rating system, Lumberscout will, on behalf of the user — if so desired — allow their scores to be broadcast to other decentralised credit rating institutions.
 Additionally, oracles can be used to provide feeds from social media for creating a more complete credit profile.
 In this way Lumberscout will act as a third-party repository of unalterable data that will serve lenders, financial markets and trade partners in perpetuity.
 Adoption of Lumberscout’s rating system will become more valuable to sellers, buyers and lenders over time as its data grows and its predictive algorithms are refined.